Personal Training ContractContracts and agreements for your personal training business, expertly crafted by leading attorneys.

-Although there are many reasons to have one, this contract is used for a few key purposes, including securing a fitness instructor from liability if a client is injured while training and making sure you get paid.
+Although there are many reasons to have one, this contract is used for a few key purposes, including securing a fitness trainer from liability if a client is injured during the training sessions and making sure you get paid.
 Contracts or waivers are generally signed and submitted by the customer before he/she begins supervised training.
 They always require basic personal information like name, date, signature, and billing information, but they may include more thorough data like beginning fitness level and health issues, as well.

 Maintaining Contracts with Your Fitness Center